zunayeed/SpringBoot/SpringbootInBrief.md

                                                   Useful Annotation used in bean:
-1)@Component:  to create bean autometically for a particular class and if you use @component annotation for a class, you are requesting spring to manage it
+1. @Component:  to create bean autometically for a particular class and if you use @component annotation for a class, you are requesting spring to manage it
-2)@Service is used for business logic
+2. @Service is used for business logic
-3)@Repository for storing data to database, JPA 4)@Controller - if bean handle request from browser 5)@Autowired - to declare dependent componet of bean, 6)@ComponentScan @SpringbootApplication has componenscan builtin - spring search component within the package
+3. @Repository for storing data to database, JPA
+4. @Controller - if bean handle request from browser
+5. @Autowired - to declare dependent componet of bean,
+6. @ComponentScan @SpringbootApplication has componenscan builtin - spring search component within the package

 **Spring framework is all about finding your component and autowiring components.**